haukurk/drsystem/README.md

 # DRSystem
-Document Review System, with JIRA or Email support.
-It offers trackable reviews with JIRA which give company auditors are great overview of traceable reviews.
+*D*ocument *R*eview *S*ystem, with JIRA support.
+It offers trackable reviews with JIRA which give company auditors a great overview of reviews that can have trackable history.

 This project is partly a personal POC for using Microsoft's WebAPI 2.

 Design pattern, tools, frameworks and remarks:
+* Plugable components (Providers).
 * Entity Framework 6 (Code first)
 * Repository pattern for data layer
   * Testable API